Sage-Bionetworks-Workflows/nf-synapse-stage/README.md

 To authenticate a Seven Bridges account, you need to configure two secrets.
 In order to retrieve your secrets, login to [Seven Bridges CGC](https://cgc-accounts.sbgenomics.com/auth/login), click on the "Developer" dropdown and click on "Authentication Token".

 1. Copy your Authentication Token and create a secret called `SB_AUTH_TOKEN` using the [Nextflow CLI](https://nextflow.io/docs/latest/secrets.html) or [Nextflow Tower](https://help.tower.nf/latest/secrets/overview/).
-2. Copy the API endpoint and create a secret called `SB_API_ENDPOINT`.
+2. Copy the API endpoint and create a secret called `SB_API_ENDPOINT` using the same method.

 ## Parameters